 Lake Tahoe threatened by massive fire, more ordered to flee

-Fire officials have ordered more evacuations around the Tahoe Basin as crews deal with a two-week old blaze
+Fire officials have ordered more evacuations near Lake Tahoe and told other residents to be ready to leave as a destructive fire roars through forests southwest of the alpine lake straddling the California-Nevada state line

-SOUTH LAKE TAHOE, Calif. -- Fire officials ordered more evacuations around the Tahoe Basin as a two-week old blaze encroached on the threatened mountain towns surrounding glimmering Lake Tahoe.
+SOUTH LAKE TAHOE, Calif. -- Fire officials ordered more evacuations near Lake Tahoe and told other residents to be ready to leave as a destructive fire roared through forests southwest of the alpine lake that straddles the California-Nevada state line.

-By nightfall, all residents on the California side of the Lake Tahoe Basin were warned to evacuate the region, after fire officials had stressed for days that protecting the area was their top firefighting priority.
+Several communities south of the lake were abruptly ordered to evacuate Sunday afternoon and residents on the southern and southwestern shores of the lake were warned to be ready to evacuate if ordered.

+The community of Meyers, south of the small tourist city of South Lake Tahoe, was among those evacuated.
+Many people had apparently left earlier, likely because of the terrible smoke that has created horrendous air quality, said fire spokesman Keith Wade, who said he watched people leave.

 Flames churned through mountains just a few miles southwest of the Tahoe Basin, where thick smoke sent tourists packing at a time when summer vacations would usually be in full swing ahead of the Labor Day weekend.

-Note: This story has been corrected to show that residents on a portion of the California side of the lake have been warned to be prepared to leave, not ordered to leave.